cormullion/Karnak.jl/docs/src/syntax.md

 - current Luxor origin, scale and rotation

-- current Luxor color
+- current Luxor color for edges

-- circles mark all vertices
+- circles for all vertex shapes

 - no vertex labels